ruanwritescode/mtbRPG/README.md

 ------------------------
 HOW TO COMPILE AND RUN
 ------------------------
-Compile: g++ -std=c++17 Game.cpp Items.cpp Map.cpp Minigame.cpp Racer.cpp Shop.cpp mtbRPG.cpp -0 mtbRPG
+Compile: g++ -std=c++17 Game.cpp Items.cpp Map.cpp Minigame.cpp Racer.cpp Shop.cpp mtbRPG.cpp -o mtbRPG
 Run: ./mtbRPG
 Once Running: When you have the program started, there is a mechanic that allows you, at any point, to restart the game with the "esc" key.
 This will recompile the code from within and automatically run.
 To fully terminate the program.
 Restart, then use the "Terminate" option on the opening menu screen.
 ------------------------